-One month prior to that two-year training date, you may receive notification that you must complete refresher training through the Secretary of State's Office.
-If the training is not completed by the due date, the solution provider will suspend the notary's access to the electronic system.
-The suspension will remain in effect until the notary has completed the training and a new enotary application amendment
+Beginning one month before that two-year training date, you will begin receiving notifications from the solution provider that you must complete refresher training through the Secretary of State's Office.
+If, by one month after the two-year date, a notary has not completed training, the solution provider will suspend the notary's access to the electronic system.
+The suspension will remain in effect until the notary has completed training.